gitlabhq/gitlabhq/doc/api/runners.md

 ## List project's runners

-List all runners (*shared* and *specific*) available in project.
-Shared runners are listed if at least one shared runner is defined **and** shared runners usage is enabled in project's settings.
+List all runners (specific and shared) available in the project.
+Shared runners are listed if at least one shared runner is defined **and** shared runners usage is enabled in the project's settings.

 ```
 GET /projects/:id/runners